- New to Star Wars

 Star Wars: Episode IV - A New Hope (1977)

+They then enlist Millennium Falcon pilot Han Solo (Harrison Ford) and his Wookiee companion, Chewbacca (Peter Mayhew), to rescue the princess and bring her to the safe hands of the Rebel Alliance.
 Despite losing Obi-Wan to a lightsaber duel with Darth Vader, the crew succeeds and joins the Rebel Alliance in a battle that results in the destruction of the Death Star.
 Luke, Han, Chewie, C-3PO, and R2-D2 are rewarded by Leia for their efforts in defiance of the Empire.

 Star Wars: Episode V - The Empire Strikes Back (1980)

 The Rebel Alliance suffers the Empire’s vengeful attack at their headquarters on the ice planet of Hoth in the set up for the Star Wars movies’ first sequel that continues to chronicle the war for peace across the galaxy.
 Luke Skywalker flees with R2-D2 to Dagobah to seek Jedi training from Master Yoda (Frank Oz) while Han, Leia, Chewbacca, and C-3PO seek refuge at Cloud City – governed by Han’s old acquaintance Lando Calrissian (Billy Dee Williams).

 Unfortunately, the rebels are thwarted by the Empire, who freeze Han in carbonite, before Darth Vader confronts Luke to reveal that he is truly his father in an attempt to lure him to the Dark Side.
 Luke escapes and reunites with Leia and the surviving rebels, pondering an uncertain future to their cause.